The page has been translated by Gen AI.

 Reference

-To check the source IP of DevOps Console, click the URL ⓘ on the tool addition screen.
-You can check the source IP of DevOps Console in the tooltip.
+To check the source IP of the DevOps Console, click the URL ⓘ on the Add Tool screen.
+You can view the DevOps Console’s source IP in the tooltip.

-• In the tool registration step, check the plugins installed in Jenkins, and if there are plugins that need to be installed, a plugin installation guide page will be displayed.
+• In the tool registration step, check the plugins installed on Jenkins, and if any plugins need to be installed, a plugin installation guide page will be displayed.
 Download and install the plugins as instructed.

 Jenkins Management > System